AirTree Open Source Seed Stage Term Sheet

 We’re big believers in anything that makes the murky world of VC more transparent.
-We also know that anything that can be done to save founders time and money when raising is a win/win for everyone.
-That’s why we’ve decided to open source our standard seed stage term sheet and publish it as a resource for founders.
+We also know that anything that saves founders time and money when raising is a win/win for everyone.
+That’s why we’ve decided to open source our standard form seed stage term sheet and publish it as a resource for founders.
 You can find it here.

-This is the template we use for our seed deals.
-It’s a plain vanilla, straight-up-the-fairway term sheet – with all the standard terms you would expect to see on seed deals from Valley funds.
+This is the template we use for all our seed deals.
+It’s a plain vanilla, straight-up-the-fairway term sheet – with all the standard terms you would expect to see from Valley funds.

 We’re hoping this is helpful to founders in a few different ways:

 1) Vanilla terms.
 We want to standardise around a set of vanilla terms that make the most sense for seed stage founders.
 When we invest in your company, we want to make sure you’re set up well for future rounds – and this means making sure there’s nothing strange in the term sheet.
 We’ve all seen bad behaviour from investors, and there’s plenty of funky terms out there that have caused lots of harm to Aussie startups in the past.
 We’re talking about things like tranched investments, multiple liquidation preferences, ratchet provisions, super pro-rata rights etc. We think it’s important to do everything we can to eliminate these sorts of terms from the seed stage landscape in Australia.
 There may be a place for non-standard terms in later rounds – but a typical seed deal here should have the same vanilla terms you’d expect to see in the Valley.